MichelML/chempp/README.md

 **chempp** [kem-pee-pee], is a large scale concurrent chemical search engine using RDKit cartridge, Oat++ and native Postgres & C++ features.

-This is my capstone project for the C++ nanodegree https://www.udacity.com/course/c-plus-plus-nanodegree--nd213 .

 ### Built With

 * [Oat++](https://oatpp.io/)